-A seeing-eye dog from north Philadelphia is being hailed a hero today after saving her owner’s life twice in one night.
+A seeing-eye dog from north Philadelphia is a hero.
+She saved her owner’s life twice in one night.

 Christina Colon was in bed asleep early Friday morning when she heard her guide dog, Labrador Retriever Yolanda, growling by her bedside.
 Frightened, Colon listened for a sign of what had disturbed Yolanda and heard two male voices speaking in hushed tones downstairs.
 Intruders had broken into her home, and Colon knew her life was in danger.